 On edX.org, the course image you add in Studio is used on the learner dashboard, but does not automatically appear on the course About page.
-Work directly with your edX partner manager to set up the About page assets and course image for the course summary page.
+Work directly with your edX program manager to set up the About page assets and course image for the course summary page.

 The course video appears on the course About page.

 In the following example, the course video is circled in the course About page:

 The course video should excite and entice potential learners to enroll, and reveal some of the personality that the course team brings to the course.